Wsm2110/Faster.Map/README.md

-# Faster.Map - A collection of Robinhood hashmaps (FastMap, Map, MultiMap)
+# Faster.Map - A collection of Robin hood hashmaps (FastMap, Map, MultiMap)

 The goal of Faster is to provide the fastest dict/set that integrates into the .net scientific ecosystem.